OpenResearchInstitute/documents/Papers_Articles_Presentations/Articles_and_Announcements/FutureGEO_Workshop_Memo.md

 Documentation of the workshop and “Lessons Learned from QO-100” will be done starting now through the end of 2025.
 Prototypes are expected to be demonstrated in 2026.

-_Edited by Michelle Thompson W5NYV_
+20250924 Draft by Michelle Thompson W5NYV - missing one participant name and seeking edits, corrections, and additions.